How To Create A Clothing Tech Pack // Guide To Apparel, Textile, And Garment Product Spec Sheets

 5. It acts as a de facto agreement between the manufacturer and the consumer.

-6. It ends up saving time and resources.
+6. It ultimately saves time and resources.

 7. It protects from misunderstandings regarding style information.